Carmen F. Aguinaco

 Phil Loftus is a member of St. Mary of the Woods Parish in Chicago, Illinois.

 Father Sebastian MacDonald, C.P. is a member of the Passionist community at Catholic Theological Union in Chicago.
 He has an S.T.D. from the Angelicum in Rome, and with Carroll Stuhlmueller he edited A Voice in the Wilderness, on Barnabas Ahern, and is the author of Moral Theology and Suffering.

 Katherine Martin is a lifelong Catholic and graduate of Gonzaga University.
 She is currently pursuing a career as a firefighter and paramedic.

-Robert McClory is professor emeritus at Northwestern University's Medill School of Journalism and author of As It Was in the Beginning: The Coming Democratization of the Catholic Church (Crossroad, 2007) and most recently Radical Disciple: Father Pfleger, St. Sabina Church, and the Fight for Social Justice (Chicago Review Press), among other books.
+Robert McClory, deceased, was professor emeritus at Northwestern University's Medill School of Journalism and author of As It Was in the Beginning: The Coming Democratization of the Catholic Church (Crossroad, 2007) and Radical Disciple: Father Pfleger, St. Sabina Church, and the Fight for Social Justice (Chicago Review Press), among other books.